thesamecrone/Portfolio_shop/README.md

 # Portfolio_shop
-Here I will store some websites like shops.
+Here I will store some websites like shops or pet projects.